Communications Security Establishment: Legislation

 In addition to those mentioned below, CSE is bound by all other Canadian laws, including the Criminal Code, the Canadian Charter of Rights and Freedoms, the Privacy Act, Security of Information Act, and the Avoiding Complicity in Mistreatment by Foreign Entities Act.

 In December 2001, the Canadian government passed omnibus bill C-36 into law as the Anti-Terrorism Act.
-The Act amended portions of the National Defence Act and officially recognized CSE's three-part mandate:
+The Act amended portions of the National Defence Act and officially recognized CSE's mandate.